 They typically measure about 30” x 30” x 40” inches.
 Their small size makes them ideal for apartments and homes where space is at a premium.

 They consume much less power than traditional saunas – making them much cheaper to run.
 A sauna tent heats a much smaller ‘cabin’ and therefore consumes much less electricity.

 Running a sauna tent is an economical way to enjoy a sauna and will save you money in your utility bill compared to a traditional sauna.

 VERY EASY TO MAINTAIN

 There is very little maintenance involved in a home sauna tent.
-The occasional wipe down of moisture and periodic spray with some antibacterial cleaner is all the TLC your sauna tent requires.
+The occasional wipe down of moisture and periodic spray with some antibacterial cleaner is all the care and maintenance your sauna tent requires.

-Traditional cabin saunas need considerably more care and attention.
+Traditional sauna cabins need considerably more care and attention.
 Not only do they require more cleaning but the timber will have to be treated from time to time.

 You enjoy much better breathing comfort when using a sauna tent – because your head is positioned outside the sauna.

 When you sit inside a sauna tent your head and neck remain outside thanks to a portal on the top of the sauna.
 This means you avoid breathing the oppressively hot air from inside and you enjoy a much more comfortable experience.

 A sauna tent is a temporary structure.
 Unlike a sauna cabin, it can be taken down at any time.
 This means when you’re not using it, you can fold it up and pack it away.